The Ultimate Guide to Side Dishes That Go with Lasagna

 The Essential Green Salad

 A green salad might seem simple, but its role is profound.
-It’s a palate cleanser, a textural contrast, and a splash of color all in one.
+It’s a palate cleanser, a textural contrast, & a splash of color all in one.
 When you’re thinking about a green salad, you have a world of options at your fingertips.
 You can keep it minimalist or make it a vibrant, complex creation.

-Garlic Bread and Its Variations
+Garlic Bread & Its Variations

 Sometimes you want the richness of lasagna without the feeling of being completely full afterward.
 Pairing your lasagna with lighter, healthier side dishes is a smart way to achieve this balance, allowing you to enjoy your meal to the fullest.